Airbags Didn’t Deploy? Here’s What to Do When Airbag Failure Causes an Accident

 Consult a Personal Injury Lawyer

 Your next step should be to consult a personal injury lawyer.
-Even the most straightforward of crashes, where it’s clear who is at fault, can be complicated when seeking compensation.
+Even the most straightforward of crashes can be complex when it comes to recovering compensation.
 The other side’s attorney may dispute your version of events or challenge your evidence.
 Then, they might lowball you during negotiations to tempt you to settle quickly — even though you’re likely entitled to significantly more.

 In a severe crash, a manufacturer may claim that you would have sustained similar injuries even if the airbags did deploy, and they may be unwilling to accept liability.